“When there is war in your country, this means you are a refugee,” says Mohammad.

 He’s eight years old.

 He’s showing me his new hamster, brought over by a neighbor that day, and his pot plants – all of them succulents – housed in the corner of the balcony of his family's small flat in Kuala Lumpur, Malaysia.

-On hearing her name, Fatima looks up from her drawing with a look of concern.
+On hearing her name, Fatima looks up from her drawing with concern.
 She knows stories from back home can be a sensitive subject.

 The family are seeking asylum in Malaysia, and are currently living on the outskirts of the capital city.
 The apartment they call home is in a big block of yellow flats.
 It has a living space, a tiny kitchen, and two bedrooms.
 They share this apartment with another refugee family.
-There are red bars on the windows; in the distance, you can just about see the glass-and-steel high rise buildings of Kuala Lumpur.
+There are red bars on the windows; in the distance, you can just about see the glass-and-steel high rise buildings of the city's business district.

 Of the 178,100 refugees and asylum-seekers registered with UNHCR in Malaysia as of November 2019, around 46,610 are children below the age of 18.

-Their father Ahmad speaks good English and worked at an embassy in Damascus.
+Their father Ahmad speaks English well and worked at an embassy in Damascus.
 ISIS fighters found out that Ahmad had skills and information they could use.